Message to members – Mazur v Charles Russell Speechlys: FAQs

 CILEX members who are practising in litigation and do not have practice rights are not authorised to conduct litigation; you must ensure your contribution remains strictly in assisting the litigation, not conducting it.
 Fellows with litigation practice rights are authorised to conduct litigation.

 CILEX members who are currently studying a litigation route on the CILEX Level 6 qualifications are encouraged to complete their practice rights application on achievement of CILEX Fellow status, in order to be authorised to conduct litigation.
-You do not need to wait, you can start building up evidence for your application before becoming a Fellow.

 CILEX members who have completed, or are currently studying, the CILEX Professional Qualification (CPQ), will qualify with practice rights through the CILEx Regulation (CRL) process and will be authorised to conduct litigation on completion.
 We would remind members still studying to ensure they are aware of the guidance and are not conducting litigation until authorised to do so.

 All members should be aware of their professional and regulatory obligations, and are encouraged to take this opportunity to understand the clarification provided by this ruling.
-We understand there is a lot of information to digest, so if you’re unsure of your authorisation, please contact us for guidance.
+We understand there is a lot of information to digest, so if you’re unsure of your authorisation, please contact CRL for guidance.

 3. I work in litigation, what action should I take now?